lihuining617/TTRL-AVU/README.md

 - [ECVA](https://github.com/Dulpy/ECVA)
 - [MSAD](https://github.com/Tom-roujiang/MSAD)

 The QA annotations used by this repository are provided in `annotations/`.
 After downloading a dataset, place its videos in a directory of your choice.
-Video filenames are expected to match the `Video Name` column in the corresponding CSV annotation file.
+Video filenames must match the `Video Name` column in the corresponding CSV annotation file.

-An example layout is:
+Example layout:

 ```text
 TTRL-AVU/